-What It’s Like to Be…a Baseball Player
+What It’s Like to Be…a Master Electrician

 Scaling outfield walls to pick off home runs, bouncing between La Quinta hotels and sleeper buses, and chasing the dream of the majors with Trayvon Robinson, a professional baseball player.